 This classic Italian spot has been around since 1900.
 Credit can be given in part to the mouthwatering Bolognese sauce, which can be draped over tortellini, gnocchi or, of course, spaghetti.

 The menu at this cozy restaurant is inspired by the southern Italian island of Ischia, from which chef-owner Al Di Meglio’s grandmother hails.
-In a nod to the island (and Grandma), dishes include the likes of fresh tacconi pasta with braised rabbit and tomatoes.
+In a nod to the island (and Grandma), dishes can include the likes of fresh tacconi pasta with braised rabbit and tomatoes.

 Though its vibe is no frills, this pizzeria soars way above your typical slice joint thanks to a century-old wood-fired oven that turns out crisp pies.
 A classic cheese slice is always a good choice, as is the white pizza topped with creamy ricotta.